 Toddlers find lots of reasons to wake up in the middle of the night, and at this stage, you’re probably pretty used to drowsily settling Baby back to sleep.
-But when she has a bad dream, chances are she’s going to need a little extra TLC.
+But when they have a bad dream, chances are they're going to need a little extra TLC.

 Nightmares are unsettling for anyone, but for young children who have trouble telling a scary dream from reality, they can be downright terrifying.
 The jury is still out on what causes nightmares, but here’s what’s known:

 - According to the National Sleep Foundation, nightmares are most common during what is known as REM (Rapid Eye Movement) sleep.

 - Babies and young children experience REM just like adults do, and their REM cycles occur more often, increasing the chances of having a bad dream.

 - REM cycles get longer through the night, so nightmares usually occur in the second half of the night.

 Possible reasons for bad dreams

 The exact cause of nightmares is unknown, but young children may be more likely to have a bad dream in one or more of the following situations.